Polqt/go-interview-problems/01-first-successful-key-lookup/README.md

 # First Successful Key Lookup

-You are given a function `get(ctx, address, key)`, which retrieves a value for a given key from a remote address.
+You are given an interface `Getter`, which retrieves a value for a given key from a remote address.
 However, you don't know which address has the value, and network calls can fail.

 Your task is to implement the Get function that:
-* Calls get for each address in parallel.
+* Calls `Getter.Get()` for each address in parallel.
 * Returns the first successful response.
 * If all requests fail, returns an error.